wp-plugins/tabs-shortcode-and-widget/readme.txt

 == Description ==

 Easily create different kinds of Tabs for your WordPress site, vertical or horizontal.
-Insert Tabs anywhere in your site - page/post editor, sidebars, template files.
+Insert Tabs anywhere in your site - page / post editor, sidebars, template files.
 No coding is required.
 It is all done in a nice and easy interface.

 **Tabs Options**